Abdulbasit4422/Teeb_1.0/README.md

 ## 🏃‍♀️ Running the Project

 The project has two main Python scripts:
-1.  `pinecone_vector.py`: This script processes your PDF document (`WHO_HIV.pdf`), converts its content into "embeddings" (numerical representations), and stores them in your Pinecone vector database. **You only need to run this once** (or whenever your PDF document changes).
+1.  `pinecone_vector.py`: This script processes your PDF document (`Pharmacology_MB_2.pdf`), converts its content into "embeddings" (numerical representations), and stores them in your Pinecone vector database. **You only need to run this once** (or whenever your PDF document changes).
-2.  `main.py`: This script runs the Streamlit web application, allowing you to chat with the HIV Health Guidance Assistant.
+2.  `main.py`: This script runs the Streamlit web application, allowing you to chat with the MB-2 Pharmacology Chatbot Assistant.

 ### Step 1: Prepare Your Knowledge Base (PDF)

 1.  **Download or place your PDF file** into the root directory of the project.
-The current script `pinecone_vector.py` is set to look for a file named `WHO_HIV.pdf`.
+The current script `pinecone_vector.py` is set to look for a file named `Pharmacology_MB_2.pdf`.
     * If your PDF has a different name, you'll need to update this line in `pinecone_vector.py`:
         ```python
-        pdf_file_path = 'WHO_HIV.pdf' # name of pdf
+        pdf_file_path = 'Pharmacology_MB_2.pdf' # name of pdf
         ```
-    * For this practicum, ensure you have a `WHO_HIV.pdf` file in the main `DSA_HIV` folder.
+    * For this practicum, ensure you have a `Pharmacology_MB_2.pdf` file in the main `DSA_HIV` folder.
 You can find suitable WHO HIV documents online or use one provided for the practicum.

 ### Step 2: Populate the Vector Database (`pinecone_vector.py`)